Laboratorio2B/data-compression/docs/index.md

 3. Burrows-Wheeler transform, relation with k-order entropy.
 Compression boosting (18/5)
 4. Beyond entropy: others measures of compressibility (25/5)
 5. Introduction to compressed indices and Wheeler Graphs (26/5)
-6. Compressed indices for higliy repetitive collections (r-index) (27/5)
+6. Compressed indices for highly repetitive collections (r-index) (27/5)
-7. The predecessor search problem (30/5)
+7. Predecessor search: models of computation and various contexts of application.
+Binary Search.
+The case of bounded universe: x-fast trie and y-fast trie.
+The case of uniform key distributions: interpolation search with complexity evaluation.
+(30/5)
-8. Learned data structures (31/5)
+8. Elias-fano coding with constant time access.
+Learned data structures (31/5)

 **All lectures are 9am-11am in Sala Seminari EST (Room 351).**
 Streaming will be available on Google Meet: email me for the link.
 Lectures will not be recorded.